 The History of Viking Jewelry

-Archaeological excavations show us that they also had rich artistic and spiritual life.
-Both Viking women and men wore jewelry that had beyond a practical functionality, even social and self-expression functionalities.
+Archaeological excavations show us that they also had a rich artistic and spiritual life.
+Both Viking women and men wore jewellery that had beyond practical functionality, even social and self-expression functionalities.

-Viking jewelry (seen as adornment) is part of a more significant symbolic system, used to convey cultural and social identity messages.
-According to research made on archaeological discoveries, the Viking jewelry played a significant role in three society dimensions: in social status, in gender roles (also as gender identifier) and also had a substantial contribution in the religious-magical realm of the Viking society.
+Viking jewellery (seen as adornment) is part of a more significant symbolic system, used to convey cultural and social identity messages.
+According to research made on archaeological discoveries, the Viking jewellery played a significant role in three society dimensions: in social status, in gender roles (also as gender identifier) and also had a substantial contribution in the religious-magical realm of the Viking society.

 Most of the jewelry pieces the Vikings wore were made of metal (rarely gold, they often used silver, bronze, and bone) and featured zoomorphic images (snakes and various twisting shapes).
 During archaeological excavations, stunning Viking jewelry pieces have been discovered.
 Beautiful and elegant jewelry pieces are exhibited in museums, and not surprisingly, after more than a millennium, the Viking jewelry still is a source of inspiration for nowadays jewelry artisans.